mongodb/docs/source/includes/list-table-customization-format-number-options.rst

    * - Option
      - Description
+   * - Thousands Separators
+     - Show or hide commas as thousands separators for data values.
+       By default, |charts-short| shows thousands separators.
    * - Decimals
      - Specifies to how many decimal places |charts-short| rounds each data value or label.
 If you specify this option, |charts-short|